 Spray the Krud Kutter all over the dresser and then wipe it down with a damp old rag.
 Then let it dry.

-After the laminate is dry, grab some 220 grit sandpaper and scuff up the surface.
+After the laminate is dry, grab some 220 grit sandpaper (this stuff is the best sandpaper!) and scuff up the surface.

 Since laminate is shiny and slick, scuff sanding is super important!